How to Prepare for Your First Visit to a Psychologist

 The information provided in this article is for educational purposes only.

-I am a clinical psychologist and freelance writer in New York City.
+I am a clinical psychologist and writer in New York City.